 1. Inaccurate estimates

-Moving companies that give inexact moving quotes exist.
-You will find contractors who give you an estimate without having an idea of what you want to move, the distance to cover, the amount of packing involved and even the truck that you will want.
-However, all these have to be incorporated into the final cost.
-Most scam movers want to give you a small price quotation, so you will hire them only to find out later that they had hidden costs.
+You might find contractors who give you an estimate without having an idea of what you want to move, the distance to cover, the amount of packing involved, or even the truck that you will need to get the job done.
+However, all these have to be incorporated into the final cost and, as such, should be reflected in the initial quote.

-Another way to protect yourself from such movers is by requesting to have the price quote included in the moving contract.
-The movers should include a ”guaranteed not to exceed” option for estimates in the agreement.
-This will protect you from having to get surprise-charges at the end or middle of the move due to “hidden costs”.
+A good way to protect yourself from scammers is by requesting to have the price quote included in the moving contract.
+Movers should include a ”guaranteed not to exceed” option for estimates in the agreement.
+This will protect you from having to get “surprise” charges at the end or middle of the move due to “hidden costs”.

 2. Request of deposits

-Note that reputable moving companies do not ask for any or enormous deposits while booking their services.
+Note that reputable moving companies do not ask for big deposits in order to book their services.
 Movers who do so are not to be trusted.
-Besides, they may just take your money and not show up during the moving day.
+After all, they could easily just take your money and not show up during the moving day!

-To avoid falling victim of such scams, stay away from any moving company that asks you for a big deposit.
-A small amount can be understandable but not an amount that will result in massive losses if you find out that it was a scam.
+Stay away from any moving company that asks you for a big deposit.
+A small amount can be understandable, depending on the situation, but not an amount that will result in massive losses if you find out that it was a scam.

-3. Multiple names
+3. Multiple names – Probable Scams

 Also, ensure that the movers you select have the appropriate license, insurance, and a local address.
 The company should also have a list of references whom they should recommend to you so that you can confirm if it is authentic and get an idea of the nature of their services.

-4. Hidden fees
+4. Hidden fees – Hidden Scams

-Another tactic that scam movers use is charging you for things that they failed to discuss with you from the beginning.
-For instance, you will get a company that includes additional charges because the access road to your destination is narrow which needed them to transfer your goods from the truck to a smaller van.
+One prime example is getting an invoice for additional charges because the “access road to your destination is narrow”, which “forced” them to transfer your goods from the truck to a smaller van.

-You should avoid paying for such costs by all means.
-Make sure that you discuss with your moving company in details about hidden costs.
-Ask as many questions about the charges that sum up to the final price to ensure that you have an idea of all final costs.
+You should avoid paying for such costs by all means!
+Make sure that you discuss details regarding hidden costs with your moving company.
+Ask as many questions as you feel necessary about the charges that contribute to the final price so that you have an idea of all final costs.

 5. Blank contracts